 Mother’s Day evokes images of flowers, gifts, and little kids running to jump on the bed and present mom with homemade cards.
-All wonderful images and my wish for you this Mother’s Day is that your day is filled with love, laughter, and beautiful memories.
+But for many the question is not how to celebrate, but whether it’s appropriate to celebrate Mother’s Day at all once your mom is gone.

 Celebrating Special Days After Loved Ones Have Passed

 Time, unfortunately, marches on for all of us and with that march inevitably means the death of those we love.
 While I don’t believe in moping and going into mourning on holidays, it’s hard not to reflect upon the lives and legacies of those who have influenced us and shaped us into the people we’ve become.

 My own mom passed away a few years ago after what could be called both a long battle and a short battle with cancer.
 The long battle was begun over a decade before with the discovery of colon cancer with the ensuing treatment.
 The surprise was the pancreatic cancer that caught us all off guard and took her life a short five weeks later.

 All holidays have a bittersweet quality to them once a loved one has passed away, but there is something about celebrating Mother’s Day without being able to call your own mother that doesn’t seem right.
 More than any other day of the year, Mother’s Day can be a difficult one.

 Ways To Honor A Mom Who Is No Longer Living

 However (or whether) you choose to celebrate is your personal choice.
 But for those who still wish to honor their mom on Mother’s Day here are a few ideas:

 - Place a new wreath at the cemetery or mausoleum in her memory.